mmistakes/minimal-mistakes/_posts/2021-08-09-JavaScript-Basics.md

 You should probably checkout [Mozilla's JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) instead of this and I have linked to it a bunch to save myself time in the future.

+As I run into other noteworthy things I'll continue to update this as I keep learning. 🙌👀🙌

 ## Running JS

 ### VS Code